MBL ID Card Basics

 Cards are printed and issued at the Swope Building, Monday-Friday between 8am-5pm.
 Please bring a driver’s license or a photo-ID when picking up your access card (this does not apply to conference attendees).
-The DPC can add a photograph to your id (except conference attendees) and will hole punch the card if you wish to wear it on a lanyard.
+The ID Office can add a photograph to your id (except conference attendees) and will hole punch the card if you wish to wear it on a lanyard.

 Your access card has a wide magnetic strip that must be swiped through card readers at designated MBL doors for after hours access to selected buildings, the MBLWHOI Library, and the Lillie elevator.

 It is critical to properly swipe the card through card readers.
 The wide magnetic stripe on the back of the card must be on the right as you face the reader.
 Make sure the card is flat against the reader and not at an angle.
 Swipe the card downward at a steady pace.
 The light on the reader should change from orange to green indicating that the door has been unlocked.
 If the light changes to red, it indicates the card was either not swiped properly or the cardholder is not authorized for entrance through that door.

 Each card is individually programmed to provide access to specific services/buildings (dependent upon your local affiliation).
 Many online services will prompt you for your five digit “access number” to authenticate your eligibility for these services (the access number is printed to the left of the barcode or bottom left on conference cards).

 - Register for network access in dorms and buildings

 - 24/7 access to the physical collections in Lillie

 The access card is a permanent card that can be reprogrammed for future visits.